-Lisa (Sweeney) Van Ackeren, a four-time Patriot League Pitcher of the Year at Lehigh and a New Jersey native, is in her third season as Princeton's head softball coach in 2015.
+Lisa (Sweeney) Van Ackeren, a four-time Patriot League Pitcher of the Year at Lehigh and a New Jersey native, completed her fourth season as Princeton's head softball coach in 2016.

 In her first season, Van Ackeren became the winningest first-year coach in Princeton softball history, finishing at 27-19 and with the best record since the Tigers went 34-19 in 2006.
 Princeton's 12-8 Ivy League record in Van Ackeren's first year was the program's best since 2008, when the team went 18-2.

-Through two seasons, Van Ackeren has a record of 44-45, already the fourth-winningest coach in program history.
+Through four seasons, Van Ackeren has a record of 85-97, already the third-winningest coach in program history.